acbilson/chaos-micropub/README.md

 `make deploy`

 The production image runs the Flask application behind UWSGI, which allows for multi-threading and interfaces with my web proxy.
 The container is managed by systemd.

+## Redeploy

+Since my app is not production-critical I will sometimes publish hotfixes to production before testing in uat.
+The deployment process is greatly simplified with redeploy, which disables, rebuilds, and enables my service.

+`make redeploy`